Making the perfect first-year roommate match

 Then they grouped students who chose to live in special programs like Italic in Burbank or Structured Liberal Education in Florence Moore.
 Next comes the “bucket draw,” in which students are grouped by preferred residence types, including four-class dorms, first-year dorms and cultural theme houses.
-Most incoming students ask for first-year dorms, and Norder and Arevalo have so far been able to assign 75 percent of incoming students to their first choice.
+Most incoming students ask for first-year dorms, and Norder and Arevalo worked to assign 75 percent of incoming students to their first choice.

-At that point, the two worked to ensure that each residence hall reflects the university’s diversity as much as possible.
+At that point, the two worked to ensure that each residence hall reflected the university’s diversity as much as possible.
 In doing so, they also separated students from the same high schools or those competing in the same sports.
-By this point, enough filtering has occurred to make the actual roommate assignments doable.
-It’s no longer about 1,700 students, but rather, for instance, the 99 students in Larkin Hall.
+By this point, enough filtering had occurred to make the actual roommate assignments doable.
+It was no longer about 1,700 students, but rather, for instance, the 99 students in Larkin Hall.

 Reading between the lines

-Much of their job at that point is reading between the lines to truly understand each student.
+Much of their job at that point was reading between the lines to truly understand each student.